-The IDB does not make direct equity investments itself, but the Multilateral Investment Fund (MIF) and the Inter-American Investment Corporation (IDB Invest), both members of the IDB Group, do invest in private businesses.
+The IDB does not make direct equity investments itself, but the Multilateral Investment Fund (MIF) and the IDB Invest, both members of the IDB Group, do invest in private businesses.

 The MIF invests in equity funds and microfinance institutions that in turn, provide assistance to micro and small businesses in Latin America and the Caribbean.
 MIF investments are development tools, evaluated not just for financial results, but also for development characteristics.
 Examples include innovation, demonstration effect, job creation, technology transfer, promotion of foreign direct investment, entrepreneurial development, fostering the culture of equity ownership, savings mobilization, and contribution to the development and deepening of capital markets.